Apply specific formatting styles to table columns, such as date formatting or text color.

 In our example, we want to highlight any rows where the count of new users is greater than 150.
 We'll select our column, set our condition, and adjust our Text Styles.

 You may apply conditions to multiple columns, as long as the columns are the same data type.
 Simply select additional columns from the Format Column dropdowns.

-If a column value fits more than one formatting rule, Chartio will use whichever formatting rule is later in the list.
+If a column value fits more than one formatting rule, Chartio will use the first formatting rule.